-- 1) Install New System
+1) Install New System

-- 2) Install/Update User Logins
+2) Install/Update User Logins

-- 3) Install/Update BASIC Directories
+3) Install/Update BASIC Directories

-- 4) Install/Update BASIC Printers
+4) Install/Update BASIC Printers

-- 5) Install/Update BASIC Terminals
+5) Install/Update BASIC Terminals

-- 6) Install/Update BASIC Ghost Tasks
+6) Install/Update BASIC Ghost Tasks

 - To run through the terminal establishment procedure again you can type 5 and press the Enter key.
-For more information on how to follow the procedure please turn to Subsection Choose the Type of Display. - To leave the install utility and return to the operating system prompt, press the Enter key.
+For more information on how to follow the procedure please refer to the section titled Choose the Type of Display. - To leave the install utility and return to the operating system prompt, press the Enter key.